Last updated February 21, 2019

 - have either hourly or weekly wages within the valid survey range (top-coding discussed below)

-Exceptions to this subsample are few and include the entry-level worker sample, which is 17- to 24-year-olds, and union coverage rates, which use workers age 16 or older.
+Exceptions to this subsample are few and include the entry-level worker sample, which is 17- to 24-year-olds.

 For those who met these criteria, an hourly wage was calculated in the following manner: If a valid hourly wage was reported, that wage was used throughout our analysis.
 For salaried workers (those who report only a weekly wage), the hourly wage was the weekly wage divided by the hours worked.
-Outliers, i.e., persons with hourly wages below 50 cents or above $100 in 1989 dollars (adjusted by the CPI-U-X1 consumer price index), were removed from the analysis.
-Starting from year 2002, we use dollars adjusted by the Consumer Price Index Research Series Using Current Methods (CPI-U-RS).
+Outliers, i.e., persons with hourly wages below 50 cents or above $100 in 1989 dollars (adjusted by the CPI-U-RS consumer price index), were removed from the analysis.
 These yearly upper and lower bounds are presented in Table 1.
 CPS demographic weights were applied to make the sample nationally representative.

 Source: EPI analysis of Current Population Survey Outgoing Rotation Group microdata